larson-group/clubb_release/Readme.txt

          There are 6 global variables to edit:

          a) EXPERIMENTS:  List the names of the cases that you are tuning for.
-                          This should match the <CASE> model, stats, and stats_tune files that were copied or created and the listing of cases that is found in error*.in
+                          This should match the <CASE NAME> model, stats, and stats_tune files that were copied or created and the listing of cases that is found in error*.in